kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

 **April, 2026:**
+Congratulations to Toby for being admitted to the Columbia University.
+Cheers!

+**April, 2026:**
 A manuscript of Jiayi and Anirudh, derived from their systematic survey of genetic variation at the MECOM Locus, is accepted by Pharmacology & Therapeutics.
 Cheers!

 **March, 2026:**